viadataio/eins-documentation/GeoLocationTracing.md

 ## Overview

 ## Technical Breakdown
-This section of the document will delineate the systems technicalities covering the areas from the database structure right through to the individual processes and end point app processing.
+This section of the document will delineate the systems technicalities, covering the areas from the database structure right through to the individual processes and endpoint app processing.

 ### Database Structure
 Due to the unavoidable large data sets that will quickly be incurred from high volumes of traffic, the database structure is critical.
 The correct and sound structure of the EINS database will ensure that upon API requests, processing is seamless and efficient.
 Please see the database structure below: